-A default of that nature would have serious economic consequences.
+The threat of default puts into question America’s willingness to honor its commitments.
+Not only would that harm the country’s creditworthiness, it would also have effects on the economy.
 A study by Macroeconomic Advisers and funded by PGPF analyzed the economic effects of fiscal brinksmanship during the “fiscal cliff” episode that was resolved on January 2, 2013.
 The study found that if the debt limit had caused even a brief restriction on borrowing at that time, the economy could have been pushed back into recession.
 A disruption in borrowing lasting two months could have led to a prolonged economic downturn and eliminated approximately 3 million jobs.

 No — raising the debt limit does not authorize new spending.
 Rather, raising the debt limit simply enables the Treasury Department to fund commitments that the government has already incurred under previous decisions by elected officials.
 To control actual spending, lawmakers must change the laws that provide funding in the first place.

 Stabilizing the debt is an essential part of any sound fiscal policy and economic strategy for America.
 Unless we make the hard decisions to close the structural imbalance between spending and revenues, federal debt will climb to unsustainable levels and put America’s economy and future prosperity at risk.
-Addressing our fiscal challenges is critical to ensure that America has adequate resources for investing in our future, protecting critically important programs, and creating robust economic growth and opportunity for coming generations.
+Addressing the country’s fiscal challenges is critical to ensure that America has adequate resources for investing in the future, protecting critically important programs, and creating robust economic growth and opportunity for coming generations.

 Governing by crisis, engaging in fiscal brinksmanship, and threatening our nation’s creditworthiness are not effective means of addressing our fiscal situation.
 Instead of risking the full faith and credit of the United States, lawmakers should pursue the deep playbook of spending and revenue options to stabilize the debt and prevent the debt from rising so quickly.